thomasisberg/git-tag/README.md

 # git-tag
-Bash script for automatically creating next git tag.
+Bash script for automatically creating a next version Git tag.

+Run `git-tag` to create a new tag with increased version number (major, minor or patch) and push the tag to `origin`.

 ## Installation